alexharv074/aws_exam_notes/solution-architect-developer/dynamodb_notes.md

 Scan examines every item in the table.
 But can use *ProjectionExpression* to limit it.
 Less efficient than a Query.

+### Reduced page size

+Because a Scan operation reads an entire page (by default, 1 MB), you can reduce the impact of the scan operation by setting a smaller page size.

 ## Provisioned throughput

 Using the AWS portal, you are trying to Scale DynamoDB past its preconfigured maximums.
 You can increase provisioned throughput limits by raising a ticket to AWS support.